NeelGahalot/sam_dino_pipeline_sagemaker/README.md

 ## Exif Tag, Orientation and Automatic Rotations
 THe Orientation key in the exif tags with certain values 3,6, and 8 (I think) can cause automatic rotations; your dataset may contain inconsistent rotations, leading to noisy training data and poor performance.
 Refer to the the exif python files that can  take care of this and would be a worthwhile addition to the pipeline.
 For the curent procesing however, I did not encounter any random rotations.

+## Benchmarking
+Refer to the benhcmarking scripts in sam2 folder to find the optmial batch size for sam2 and dino based on rigorous testing.
+Neither of them show a significant boost in image throughput when processed in higher batch sizes.
+A more rigorous testing could potentially yield even better results.